enterstudio/comoyo.github.com/_posts/2012-07-11-introduction_to_oauth.md

 OAuth 2.0 also defines several authorization flows, which we will explain a bit more in detail below.

 #How can you authorize a client#
-The abstract flow illustrated above describes how these four roles interact.
+The abstract flow illustrated below describes how these four roles interact.

 ![Interaction model](/assets/img/posts/oauth/general_flow.png)